Publisher: Bethesda Softworks

 The is also very linear and acrobatics tend to take a slight tumble thanks to this.
 You can hang from ledges, jump gaps, swing on poles, and what seems, everything Lara Croft can do, but the somewhat cramped environments hamper this a tad.
 Sometimes you will wall run and jump over to a ledge only to find out you can’t hand from there.
 You will sometimes try to wall run and jump to a different wall only to find out you forgot to keep the L trigger held down during this transfer.

 If you think acrobatics are a tad cramped try the arena events.
 These are what really break up the game too much.
 Most shooters have “arena areas” where you have a closed-off area and must defeat all enemies to advance.
 WET takes a little turn and has you closing off spawn points before advancing.
 These seem simple at first, but later on, there are so many guys that concentrating on slow-mo, acrobatics, and finding the right paths to these doors and get very frustrating and many restarts will incur.

 Another addition to the game is Rage mode where Rubi will see in a red vision that kind of reminds me of Killer7 and is faster and stronger.
 Enemies are weaker and die faster, but there are more of them.
 Both arena modes and driving modes (explained below) apply in Rage mode.
 Rubi also gets to get her counter up faster (which I find useless) by scoring more points.
 The more style you use the more points you’ll get that will add to your multiplier.

 WET is a great weekend rental and has fun gunplay, and a few different events to keep things mixed up.
-With hot eye candy that is Rubi Malone, you will want to follow this sexy protagonist through the twists and turns that is WET.
+With the hot eye candy that is Rubi Malone, you will want to follow this sexy protagonist through the twists and turns that are WET.